-- 9.11 Medical need to move - home seekers with a medical, disability or mobility problem.
-This could include - a) Verified high medical need where the home seeker's condition is currently, directly affected by their accommodation and a move to alternative accommodation (which they are assessed as eligible to bid for) would resolve or ease their medical condition. - b) Level access accommodation is required and there is no prospect of adaptations to the home seeker's current property being made within 12 months.
+- 7.19 Medical need to move home seekers with a medical, disability or mobility problem.
+This could include: - Verified high medical need where the home seeker's condition is currently, directly affected by their accommodation and a move to alternative accommodation (which they are assessed as eligible to bid for) would resolve or ease their medical condition.
+Medical need to move is unlikely to be granted where the current property is deemed suitable for the home seekers medical needs. - Level access accommodation is required and there is no prospect of adaptations to the home seeker's current property being made within 12 months.
 Suitable proof will be required i.e. confirmation from a local Occupational Therapist or landlord.
 The home seeker may be referred to local agencies for assistance with adaptations.
-The need for more complex adaptations may result in an award of High Banding

-9.12 Welfare need to move - this could include

-- a) Home seekers suffering from harassment or neighbour nuisance such as verbal abuse or damage to the property.
+The need for more complex adaptations may result in an award of Urgent Banding a) Home seekers suffering from harassment or neighbour nuisance such as verbal abuse or damage to the property.
 The problems will have been reported to the landlord and/or the Police for action but despite co-operation and support from all parties a satisfactory conclusion not found.
+The harassment is not at a level whereby the home seeker has an emergency need to move.

+7.20 Welfare need to move - this could include:

-The harassment is not at a level whereby the home seeker has an emergency need to move. - b) Home seekers with a need to be near relatives to give or receive assessed care/support.
+- b) Home seekers with a need to be near relatives to give or receive assessed care/support.
 This would only apply where NOT moving would cause physical, financial, or emotional hardship to either party. - c) Home seekers with an evidenced need to move closer to specialist educational or similar organisation, agency, or institution.
 This would only apply where NOT moving would cause physical, financial, or emotional hardship to either party. - d) Home seekers who need to move to access work.
 They will either have found permanent employment within the District and need to move closer to work to prevent financial hardship or they are unable to take up an offer of work because the workplace is not accessible from their current home.
-An assessment will be undertaken; this may involve contacting the home seeker's employer or other agencies such as Job Centre staff.

-- e) Home seekers who are having difficulty in meeting their housing costs due to financial hardship caused by reasons outside of their control.
-This could include: - Reduction in income due to welfare reform such as the Benefit Cap - Inability to meet housing costs in the private sector due to restrictions in LHA rates where the home is a suitable size - Being ineligible for housing benefits due to age
+An assessment will be undertaken; this may involve contacting the home seeker's employer or other agencies such as Job Centre staff. - e) Home seekers who are having difficulty in meeting their housing costs due to financial hardship caused by reasons outside of their control.
+This could include: - Inability to meet housing costs in the private sector due to restrictions in LHA rates where the home is a suitable size - Being ineligible for housing benefits due to age - f) Home seekers who are required to share facilities with people who are not part of their household.
+This will only apply to households with dependent children or where the home seeker or a member of their household is considered vulnerable for another reason.